What is Macular Degeneration

 This is because in spite of suffering from macular degeneration.
 Your loved one has to stay active and healthy.
 Exercising regularly will help your loved one stay physically active.
 And maintain ideal body weight.
 This is very important because being inactive causes obesity.
 This is a major risk factor for developing age-related macular degeneration.

 Encourage proper nutrition.

 New research trials have suggested a positive link.
-Between nutrition and a lowered risk of macular degeneration.
-This further indicates, that if family caregivers encourage their loved one to have a nutrient rich diet.
+The link between nutrition and a lowered risk of macular degeneration.
+Furthermore, family caregivers should encourage to having a nutrient-rich diet.
 Then the disease progression can be significantly slowed down.
 For example, a diet containing rich amounts of salmon and other fish high in omega-3 fatty acids.
-Can help in slowing down the progression of macular degeneration.
+It can help in slowing down the progression of macular degeneration.
 In addition, foods rich in vitamin C are also great for eye health.
 And would also help in slowing down the disease progression.

 Maintain healthy lifestyle factors.

 Apart from having a balanced diet.
 Your loved one should also work towards maintaining a healthy lifestyle.
 For example, quitting smoking, and keeping chronic diseases at bay.
 Keep such diseases as diabetes and hypertension under control is very necessary.